unsw-cse-comp99-3900/capstone-project-3900w13azuckerberg/README.md

 - **Server**: Handles requests and serves the frontend.
 - **Backend Logic**: Manages data processing and model integration.
 - **SEIRS-V Model**: Simulates the local dynamics of COVID-19 spread.
+- **Random Network**: Supports the SEIRS-V model in simulating network interactions.
 - **Database Management**: PostgreSQL for data storage and querying.
 - **Backend Technologies**: Built with Flask.